Pete Sampras: 1995: Wimbledon and US titles, world No. 1

 In 1995, Sampras battled for the world No. 1 ranking with compatriot Andre Agassi.
 Sampras experienced one of the most emotional matches of his career against Courier in the quarterfinals of the Australian Open.
 Sampras' longtime coach and close friend, Tim Gullikson, had mysteriously collapsed during the tournament and was forced to return to the United States.
 Gullikson was later diagnosed with brain cancer, to which he succumbed the following year.
 Saddened by Gullikson's illness, Sampras began visibly weeping during the match when a spectator shouted at Sampras, urging him to win it for Gullikson.
 Sampras nevertheless managed to defeat Courier, but lost the final to Andre Agassi in four sets.
 Paul Annacone took over as Sampras' full-time coach after Gullikson's illness made it impossible for him to continue coaching.

 Sampras defeated Agassi in the final at Indian Wells and lost to him in the Key Biscayne final on a final set tie break.
 At the French Open, Sampras lost in five sets in round one to Gilbert Schaller, making 99 unforced errors.
 He then won his third straight Wimbledon title over Boris Becker in a four set final in which he served 23 aces and didn't face a break point.
 "Unfortunately, he owns the Centre Court now.
 I used to own it a few years back, but it belongs to him now" said Becker afterwards.
 Sampras lost in the final of the Canadian Masters to Agassi.
 Sampras faced Agassi in the final of the US Open.
 Agassi "knew Sampras would have to play excellent tennis to beat him.
 And he knew that Sampras had done exactly that."
 Sampras served 24 aces during his four set victory.

 Sampras was the key figure for champion United States in the Davis Cup, beating Russia in the final in Moscow, 3–2.
 Sampras was included in all of the three wins.
 After the opening match (a 5-set thriller against Chesnokov) Sampras was so exhausted that he collapsed and needed help to get into the locker room.
+Sampras was undefeated in Davis Cup singles in 1995 with six wins and no losses.